Despical/CommandFramework/.github/README.md

         arguments.sendMessage("This is how you can create a example command using framework.");
     }

-    // Use @NoCommandArguments annotation to create commands without passing parameters.
-    // This annotation is highly aimed for debugging and testing purposes.
     @Command(
             name = "nocommandargs"
     )
-    @NoCommandArguments
     public void noCommandArgsTest() {
         Logger.getLogger(this.getClass().getSimpleName()).info("This command is annotated with @NoCommandArguments to run without required parameters.");
     }